ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 bulk download for which bitrate adaptation is not applicable.
 Composite flows from multiple applications, such as tunneled flows, might only have a subset of the involved applications that are capable of handling SCONE signals.
-Therefore, when a network element detects a flow using more bandwidth than advertised via SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.
+Therefore, when a SCONE network element detects a flow using more bandwidth than advertised via SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.